-8.2.2 Those approached by a Survivor/Victim can access the Sexual Health and Safety Officer to receive further information to support the individual who has experienced Sexualized Violence and/or to receive supports for themselves (see Appendix I).

-8.2.3 When a Disclosure is made, the Sexual Health and Safety Officer will ask the Survivor/Victim what their needs are and will inform the Survivor/Victim of supports and services available if they wish to access them.
-Those supports and services may include, but are not limited to the following:

-- (i) Safety planning and protective measures; - (ii) Referrals to and information about counselling, legal, and / or medical assistance, including those available through Dalhousie's Student Health and Wellness Centre for the University's students, and, in consultation with the King's Human Resources Manager, services available to the University's employees.
-Information about available resources external to the University Community (e.g. SANE, the Halifax Sexual Health Centre, Avalon Sexual Assault Centre) will also be shared; - (iii) Academic accommodations (e.g. extensions on assignments, deferrals of exams, dropping classes, continuing studies from home, extensions on King's library book loans or forgiveness of library fines); - (iv) Accommodations extending to communal spaces on the King's campus (e.g. laundry facilities, the Manning Room, Prince Hall, the Wardroom, the Wilson Common Room, King's Library, the Gym); - (v) Alternative living accommodations, if a Survivor/Victim is living in a King's residence; - (vi) Information about Reporting and other complaint options.
+- 8.2.2 Those approached by a Survivor/Victim can access the Sexualized Violence Prevention and Response Officer to receive further information to support the individual who has experienced Sexualized Violence and/or to receive supports for themselves (see Appendix I). - 8.2.3 When a Disclosure is made, the Sexualized Violence Prevention and Response Officer will ask the Survivor/Victim what their needs are and will inform the Survivor/Victim of supports and services available if they wish to access them.
+Those supports and services may include, but are not limited to the following: - (i) Safety planning and protective measures; - (ii) Referrals to and information about counselling, legal, and / or medical assistance, including those available through Dalhousie's Student Health and Wellness Centre for the University's students, and, in consultation with the King's Human Resources Manager, services available to the University's employees.
+Information about available resources external to the University Community (e.g. SANE, the Halifax Sexual Health Centre, Avalon Sexual Assault Centre) will also be shared: - (iii) Academic accommodations (e.g. extensions on assignments, deferrals of exams, dropping classes, continuing studies from home, extensions on King's library book loans or forgiveness of library fines); - (iv) Accommodations extending to communal spaces on the King's campus (e.g. laundry facilities, the Manning Room, Prince Hall, the Wardroom, the Wilson Common Room, King's Library, the Gym); - (v) Alternative living accommodations, if a Survivor/Victim is living in a King's residence; - (vi) Information about Reporting and other complaint options. - 8.2.4 Disclosures of Sexualized Violence may be made by a third party or anonymously by a Survivor/Victim.

-8.2.4 University Reports are possible when a) a Disclosure of Sexualized Violence is made by a Third Party with direct information or b) a Survivor/Victim decides not to Disclose or Report formally.
 The University will assess the Disclosure to identify any significant threat to the health and safety of Community Members.
 The University will determine how best to proceed in accordance with its legal obligations, including any relevant Collective Agreements.